 Bachelor of Science-Biology

-The Biological Sciences Program offers a Bachelor of Science degree in Biology with suggested minors in Environmental Science, Pre-Health and Chemistry.
+The Bachelor of Science in Biology degree offers concentrations in chemistry, environmental sciences, and pre-health sciences programs.
 A minor in Biology is also offered.
 Teaching certifications in Life Science (7-12), Composite Science (7-12) and Middle School Science are offered.

 Students should refer to their DegreeWorks degree audit in their Web for Students account for more information regarding their degree requirements.

 |General Education Requirements||42|

 and Biology for Science Majors I Lab 1

 |Biology for Science Majors II|